 “I love the shot right after she says “yes!” and has the ring on her finger.
 There’s so much happiness in that moment.
 I know that no matter what trials lie ahead for the couple, when they look back and see that photo, they’ll be able to feel that pure joy all over again.” – SVETLANA SAUER

-The first fifteen minutes (or less!) of a proposal photographer’s session encompass most of the action.
+The first fifteen minutes (or less!) of a photographer’s engagement session encompass most of the action.
 Plan to stick around, though!
 You’ll make some of the most intimate, love-filled portraits of your career.

-Svetlana books each proposal session to incorporate the engagement and a small portrait shoot afterward.
+Svetlana books each engagement session to incorporate the engagement and a small portrait shoot afterward.
 It’s the perfect time to document the couple in love – a true engagement session.

 Svetlana identified some of her early challenges and lessons so you can avoid the same mistakes as you book and photograph your first proposals!

 “It can be tempting to use your favorite prime lens, but you don’t want to ruin the surprise by being too close, or miss the shot because you were hiding pretty far away.” – SVETLANA SAUER

 The length of zoom enables you to be physically far away from the couple.
 Sometimes, there’s not enough time to change lenses or move farther away to get a wide shot.